akobaz/libkes/README.md

 This library provides functions for solving different forms of *Kepler's equation* that are common when dealing with Orbital Dynamics or Celestial Mechanics.
-*Kepler's equation* relates the time to the position angle of a body in its orbit.
+*Kepler's equation* relates the (physical) time to the position angle of a body in its orbit.
 In general, this equation cannot be solved in closed form, i.e. there is no 'simple' algebraic formula that immediately gives a solution.
 Instead, there are hundreds of different iterative methods that solve the